-The Master of Education in Leadership, Teaching, and Learning capstone experience for candidates seeking a Principal Endorsement prepares them to promote the success of the schools they lead using a problem-solving process known as action research.
+The Master of Education in Leadership in Teaching and Learning capstone experience for candidates seeking a Principal Endorsement prepares them to promote the success of the schools they lead using a problem-solving process known as action research.
 Action research supports continuous school improvement through staff collaboration, analysis of data, and self-reflection that furthers the well-being of the school community.

 To achieve these learning outcomes we’ve implemented three key components within the course: